-Admission is based solely on need, regardless of religion, age, sex or race.
+Admission is based solely on need, regardless of religion, age, sex, race or other distinctions.
 Each resident must be under the care of a certified home healthcare agency for proper medical care and case management.
-A prospective resident currently living in Genesee or Wyoming county may apply at any time.
+A prospective resident currently living in Genesee or surrounding counties may apply at any time.
 Crossroads House is able to provide for up to two residents at a time.

 Crossroads House will provide each resident with a loving, warm home and excellent care and support.
 We look at the family's ability to give adequate 24-hour care, whether their needs are physical, emotional or spiritual.
 We will provide care to those dying individuals with a prognosis of death occurring from within a few days to three months.
 The resident will be provided with personalized care free of charge.